Introduction to Business Credit

 Will a business loan affect my credit?

 It may.
 It all comes down to the sorts of inquiries the lender runs during the application process.
+Traditional lenders typically perform hard inquiries as part of business loan applications, which can negatively impact your credit score.

 The lender may use two types of inquiries – soft and hard.